-Most Eagle clients (including the Fund) are assessed a management fee.
-Exceptions to this include accounts of Eagle clients that have negotiated performance-based fees and accounts of certain entities and individuals, including accounts of current and former Eagle employees, their family, and friends (which are on a fee-free basis).
+Most Eagle clients (including the Fund and Eagle ETF) are assessed a management fee.
+Exceptions to this include accounts of Eagle clients that have negotiated performance-based fees and accounts of certain entities and individuals, including accounts of current and former Eagle employees, their family, and friends (which are managed on a fee-free basis).
+The Eagle ETF is not assessed a performance-based fee, and the management fee currently paid by the Eagle ETF to Eagle is not subject to any waivers or negotiated reductions.

-All of these clients' accounts follow the Eagle Equity strategy (and the Fund's investment objectives and program are substantially consistent with those of the Eagle Equity Strategy) and the concurrent existence of these different fee structures at times creates a conflict of interest for our firm.
+As applicable, these clients' accounts follow the Eagle Equity Strategy (and the Fund's and Eagle ETF's investment objectives and program are substantially similar with those of the Eagle Equity Strategy) and the concurrent existence of these different fee structures at times creates a conflict of interest for our firm.
 In instances where a performance-based fee is charged, there is at times an incentive to favor these clients when making trading decisions.
-To protect our clients' interests, we seek to treat these accounts no differently from any other discretionary account when making trading allocations when Eagle has full trading discretion.
-As noted above, we maintain an allocation policy to address how we apply the Eagle Equity strategy to a large number of client accounts; our allocation policy makes no provision for differing treatment of accounts based on fee arrangements.
+To protect our clients' interests, we seek to treat these accounts no differently from any other discretionary account when making trading allocations when Eagle has full trading discretion (although for certain of our clients, such as the Eagle ETF, we may use a third-party brokerage to settle or facilitate trades).
+As noted above, we maintain an allocation policy to address how we apply the Eagle Equity Strategy to a large number of client accounts; our allocation policy makes no provision for differing treatment of accounts based on the applicable fees that the client is charged by Eagle.
+For more on use of brokerage firms and allocation of trades, please see Item 12.